sequentialread/pow-bot-deterrent/README.md

 ```
 <script>
-  window.botBotDeterrentInit();
+  window.powBotDeterrentInit();
 </script>
 ```

 #### `window.powBotDeterrentReset`

-Resets the bot deterrent(s), stops the webworkers, etc. Use this if you have updated the page and you need to call `window.botBotDeterrentInit` again.
+Resets the bot deterrent(s), stops the webworkers, etc. Use this if you have updated the page and you need to call `window.powBotDeterrentInit` again.

-#### `window.botBotDeterrentInitDone`
+#### `window.powBotDeterrentInitDone`

 A boolean variable that `pow-bot-deterrent.js` uses internally, so it can know if it has already been initialized or not.